MobilityData/gtfs.org/docs/getting_started/features/fares.md

 ## Fare Products

-Fare Products lists the types of tickets or fares (i.e. single-trip fare, monthly pass, etc.) offered by a transit agency to access a service.
+Fare Products lists the types of tickets or fares (i.e. single-trip fare, monthly pass, transfer fees, etc.) offered by a transit agency to access a service.
 Fare Products serve as a foundation for modeling an agency's fare structure, and they are linked to the transit service through mechanisms outlined in `fare_leg_rules.txt`.
 The association of Fare Products to various travel conditions, such as routes, areas, and times, determines the fare costs for individual travel segments and transfers.

 | Files included                   | Fields included   |
 |----------------------------------|-------------------|